drbean/curriculum/pages/homepage/markdown/TrackChanges.md

 Sorry.

+Use the nano_Diff.html file to check changes.
+The pink lines are those which are different in the two versions.
+The orange sections of those lines in the 2 versions extend from the first character which is different to the last character which is different.
+Unfortunately, this means some of the characters in those orange sections could be the same.

+It's not a Word plugin, so you have to copy from the file and paste into Word, which is not as convenient as Track Changes for authors..

 Use nano_Diff.html to check changes.
 It shows It's not a Word plugin, so you have to copy from the file and paste into Word, which is not as .